James I of Scotland: Historiography

-Michael Brown describes James as an "able, aggressive and opportunistic politician" whose chief aim was to establish a monarchy that had stature and was free from the confrontations that had beset his father's reign.
-He characterises James as "capable of highly effective short-term interventions" yet has failed to achieve a position of unqualified authority.
-Brown writes that James had come to power after "fifty years when kings looked like magnates and magnates acted like kings" and succeeded in completely changing the outlook and objectives of the monarchy.
+Michael Brown described James as an 'able, aggressive and opportunistic politician' whose chief aim was to establish a monarchy of stature and free from the confrontations that had beset his father's reign.
+He characterises James as 'capable of highly effective short-term interventions' yet had failed to achieve a position of unqualified authority.
+Brown maintained that James had come to power after 'fifty years when kings looked like magnates and magnates acted like kings' and succeeded in completely changing the outlook and objectives of the monarchy.
 His policy of reducing the power and influence of the magnates, continued by his son James II, led to a more subordinate nobility.
-Alexander Grant repudiates James's reputation as the "law giver" and explains that nearly all of the king's legislation were reconstructions of laws laid down by previous monarchs and concludes that "the idea of James's return in 1424 marks a turning point in the development of Scots law is an exaggeration".
-At James's death, only the Douglases of the predominant magnate houses were left and, according to Grant, this reduction was the most far-reaching change to the nobility and was "by far the most important consequence of James I's reign".
+Alexander Grant repudiated James's reputation as the 'law giver' and explained that nearly all of the king's legislation were reconstructions of laws laid down by previous monarchs and concludes that 'the idea of James's return in 1424 marks a turning point in the development of Scots law is an exaggeration'.
+At James's death, only the Douglases of the predominant magnate houses were left and, according to Grant, this reduction was the most significant change to the nobility and was 'by far the most important consequence of James I's reign'.

 Marriage and issue

 In London, on 12 February 1424, James married Joan Beaufort, daughter of John Beaufort, 1st Earl of Somerset and Margaret Holland.
-They had eight children, six daughters and twin sons:
+They had eight children: